open/close all folders

 - One-Winged Angel: He can transform into a large golden birdlike Reaverbot.

-- Sibling Yin-Yang: The yang to Gatz's yin.
+- Sibling Yin-Yang: The aggressive and angry yang to Gatz's friendly and calm yin.

 - Taking You with Me: He pulls this on Volnutt after being defeated, critically wounding him.

-- Mission Control: She acts as Volnutt's spotter in Elysium.
+- Mission Control: She acts as Mega Man's spotter in Elysium.

-- Grand Theft Me: She takes over the body of Roll's mother for most of the game.
+- Grand Theft Me: She's taken over the body of Roll's mother, as her own was in need of repairs.

-- Sibling Yin-Yang: The yin to Sera's yang.
+- Sibling Yin-Yang: The motherly and protective yin to Sera's authoritative and emotional yang.

 - Zettai Ryouiki: In her own body again.